 Using WPForms is the easiest way to create a parental consent form in WordPress.
-WPForms comes with the Form Templates Pack addon that allows you to choose from 100+ pre-built templates for every niche and industry, including a parental consent form template.
+WPForms comes with 500+ pre-built templates for every niche and industry, including a parental consent form template.

 To do this, go to WPForms » Add New, and name your form.
-Then, scroll down to the section labeled Additional Templates and type “parental consent form” into the search bar.
+Then, scroll down to the section labeled Select a Template and type “parental consent form” into the search bar.